-The Internal Revenue Service will start accepting and processing 2021 tax year returns on January 24, 2022.
+The Internal Revenue Service (IRS) will soon start accepting and processing 2022 tax year returns.
 In preparation for this busy period, many Certified Public Accountant (CPA) firms have hired additional tax staff through third-party vendors.

-While outsourced staffing is a useful mechanism for meeting higher demand during tax season, CPA firms must be aware of the common contractual provisions, as well as the potential implications for their errors and omissions (E&O) insurance, according to David Collins, Esq., Senior Vice President at Worldwide Professional Liability Programs, part of Amwins Underwriting.
+While outsourced staffing is a useful mechanism for meeting higher demand during tax season, CPA firms must be aware of the common contractual provisions, as well as the potential implications for their errors and omissions (E&O) insurance.

 Key contractual provisions

-When outsourcing tax work through third-party vendors, there are some key contractual components that firms must be wary of, independent of their insurance,” said Collins, with the caveat that every firm should consult with a local attorney for legal advice about their contracts.
-“We often see indemnity provisions in these contracts, which are typically weighted heavily in favor of the vendor.
-They’ll say something to the effect of: ‘The contracting party [meaning the CPA firm] will agree to defend and indemnify the vendor, as well as to hold the vendor harmless for any claims, liabilities, or losses.’
+When outsourcing tax work through third-party vendors, there are some key contractual components that firms must be wary of, independent of their insurance.
+In all events, any firm outsourcing work should consult with a local attorney for legal advice about its contracts.
+Indemnity provisions in these contracts, which are typically weighted heavily in favor of the vendor, will often say something to the effect of, “The contracting party [meaning the CPA firm] will agree to defend and indemnify the vendor, as well as to hold the vendor harmless for any claims, liabilities, or losses.”

-“Most contracts have a choice of law provision, which will say: ‘This contract or agreement is governed by the laws of X,’ which in the US is typically a state,” Collins added.
-“The concern that we have is that some of these vendors are based out of the country.
-For instance, India is a major hub and supplier of accounting staff.
-If your contract has a choice of law provision that says: ‘This contract will be governed by the laws of India,’ you had better be prepared as a CPA firm to go to court in India and understand what the implications are of you signing a contract that will be interpreted under India’s laws.
+Further, all contracts should have a choice of law provision, which will say: “This contract or agreement is governed by the laws of X,” which in the US is typically a state.
+Contracting firms need to be aware that many of these vendors are based out of the country.
+India, for instance, is a major hub and supplier of accounting staff.
+If your contract has a choice of law provision that says, “This contract will be governed by the laws of India,” you had better be prepared as a CPA firm to go to court in India and understand what the implications are of you signing a contract that will be interpreted under India’s laws.

-There are many other potential contractual provisions that CPA firms should be wary of.
-That’s why Collins advises firms to start the tax staff hiring process early – by the early fourth quarter of the preceding year, if not sooner – so that they can vet their vendors and conduct a thorough legal sweep of the contractual agreements they’re planning to enter into.
+There are many other potential contractual provisions that CPA firms should be wary of so it is of paramount importance to start the tax staff hiring process early – by the early fourth quarter of the preceding year, if not sooner – so that firms can vet their vendors and conduct a thorough legal sweep of the contractual agreements they’re planning to enter into.

 Potential E&O insurance coverage implications

-According to Collins, there are a few very important coverage issues that CPA firms must be on the lookout for when hiring tax staff through third-party vendors – many of which relate to the key contractual provisions.
+Likewise, there are a few very important coverage issues that CPA firms must be on the lookout for when hiring tax staff through third-party vendors – many of which relate to the key contractual provisions discussed above.

 The most important element for firms to consider is the definition of insured under their E&O policy.
-In Worldwide Professional Liability Programs’ CPAGold™ policy, temporary or leased personnel are considered insureds “but only while acting on behalf of the named insured”.
-If the policy does not contain language that covers temporary, leased, or contracted staff, the CPA firm may not have coverage for the work completed by these personnel.
+If a firm’s policy does not contain language that covers temporary, leased, or contracted staff, the CPA firm may not have coverage for the work completed by these personnel.

-Many E&O policies also include a contract exclusion, which states that insurers are not bound to cover any liability that insureds assume under contractual indemnity provisions.
-If an insured agrees to indemnify a vendor for liability that is outside of the scope of the professional services being covered by their E&O policy, then they will likely not be covered.
+Many E&O policies also include a “contract” exclusion, which states that insurers are not bound to cover any liability that insureds assume under contractual indemnity provisions.
+If an insured agrees to indemnify a vendor for liability that is outside of the scope of the professional services being covered by its E&O policy, then it will likely not be covered.